Background

 Put together, these five dynamics, these mutually reinforcing processes, result in, on the one hand, compulsive attention-seeking and acquisition, for example, sexual conquest.

-And this is to the point of indiscriminate people-pleasing.
 So one outcome of these four dynamics, five dynamics, when they are combined, is people-pleasing, compulsive charming, compulsive giving, forced altruism, sexual promiscuity, which is a form of giving, attention-seeking, addiction to attention, at any cost.
-Never mind how ego-dystonic it is, never mind the shame and the regret and the remorse and the guilt afterwards.

-The attention trumps, the need for attention trumps anything and everything.
 So this is one outcome of these five dynamics.

-And the other outcome is actually predatory behaviors, psychopathic behaviors involved in acting out at the compensatory stage.
+And the other outcome is actually predatory behaviors, psychopathic behaviors involved in acting out the compensatory stage.

 So the borderline may appear sometimes to be nice, kind, generous, loving, compassionate, caring, pleasing, to the point of self-sacrifice.
-This is also an outcome of these five dynamics.

 And then she switches, like in multiple personality disorder, like in dissociative identity disorder, she switches abruptly into a psychopathic self-state where she becomes a predator and dangerous to herself and to others.